qianzach/sef_deDist/README.md

 The data used in our analysis for each cell type can be accessed via Zenodo using the following [link](https://zenodo.org/records/17402494?preview=1&token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjM0MzNkNDE1LWY4ZTctNDVhYi1hODk5LWJmNzhjNzg4MDUxNyIsImRhdGEiOnt9LCJyYW5kb20iOiI1OTVhOGVjZTBkYmZkZjBjMDA2ZTY4ZTBmNmVjN2Q3NiJ9.ONISAR5Zgx5GZ0odRZKmfSKmKTzBUTRyZ250S-hCc18EzXopSVeq12rdOqvJt_VgHZaHObG8x909Sya_aV9CVQ).

-As mentioned in the manuscript, the data used is from the original Perez et al (2022) study *Single-cell RNA-seq reveals cell type-specific molecular and genetic associations to lupus*, and their original data can be accessed on the [Chan-Zuckerberg Initiative (CZI)
-Cell Science's database](https://cellxgene.cziscience.com/collections/436154da-bcf1-4130-9c8b-120ff9a888f2) in the `.h5ad` format (AnnData).

 ---

 ### 2. File Overview